Liberia entry requirements for Colombia passport holders

 Arrive at Roberts International Airport (ROB)

-At immigration, present your passport with the visa sticker, your return ticket, and proof of accommodation.
+At immigration, present your passport with the eVisa (printed or on your phone), your return ticket, and proof of accommodation.
 The officer may ask about your purpose of visit.
 Answer clearly and briefly.

 4